csuermann/node-red-contrib-virtual-smart-home/readme.md

   - Dimmer Switch
   - Blinds
   - Garage Door Opener
-- new virtual devices will proactively be discovered by Alexa.
-No need to ask Alexa to discover devices.
 - no separate account needed.
 Just link your existing Amazon account.
+- new virtual devices can simply be draged onto the Node-RED canvas and will proactively be discovered by Alexa.
+No need to ask Alexa to discover devices.
+- devices that are no longer needed can be removed from Alexa via the Node-RED editor.
 - local state changes of devices get synchronized with Alexa
 - secure communication with the IoT cloud through individually provisioned certificates